BogTheMudWing/Blip/README.md

 # Blip

-Instantly get the item you need.
+A fast and easy fuzzy-search item grabber.

 ![Blip gives you a search box that lets you fuzzy find items](repo/images/Blip%20Preview.png)